 This post may contain affiliate links.
 Please see our disclosure policy.

-Get creative with these and decorate them with dried fruit, spices, or dried flowers.
+You’ll love this simple fall and winter craft.
+You can get creative with these and decorate them with dried fruit, spices, or dried flowers.
 Or you can leave them plain.
-Either way, they will freshen up any space that you put them in.

 I love that I can customize the scent and that I am receiving aromatherapy benefits all at the same time.